About Counselling, Freqently Asked Questions

 What Benefits can be Expected?

-Help you take control and feel less stress and anxiety, and help with generalised anxiety disorder
+Take back control and feel less stress and anxiety, helping with generalised anxiety disorder

 Decrease feelings of sadness and depression

 Adjust to your loss, change, transitions and bereavement